 While we have been receiving machine-based translation on our browsers, the apparent lack of quality of the translations is well-known.
 This is why Google is now investing in technologies that would bring in human translation for a more significant and reliable experience.

-Nevertheless, you can bet big on accurate translation, multilingual sites, and content in 2019.
-Check out how Kinsta launched their site in 12 different languages.
+Nevertheless, you can bet big on accurate translation, multilingual sites, and content.
+Check out how Kinsta launched their site in 10 different languages.

 3. Apple = Apps, but Google = Google + Apps